CohenNaama/book-finder/README.md

 The interface is built with **Material UI (MUI)** as the foundation, combined with **custom CSS** for visual refinement and micro-interactions.
 The design focuses on simplicity, clarity, and consistency across all components.

-Core UI behaviors such as hover transitions, blur effects, and responsive layouts are implemented through a blend of **MUI theming** and **custom class-based styling**, maintaining a clean, modern appearance while ensuring accessibility and usability.
+Core UI behaviors such as hover transitions, blur effects, and adaptive layouts are implemented through a blend of **MUI theming** and **custom CSS styling**, maintaining a clean, modern appearance while ensuring accessibility and usability.

 ---